MicrosoftDocs/power-pages-docs/power-pages-docs/configure/read-operations.md

 ### Retrieve related tables by expanding both single-valued and collection-valued navigation properties

 The following example demonstrates how you can expand related entities for entity sets using both single and collection-valued navigation properties.
-You will need to specify the [table relationship name](/power-apps/maker/data-platform/relationships-overview) in the syntax of your code.
+You need to specify the [table relationship name](/power-apps/maker/data-platform/relationships-overview) in the syntax of your code.

 | **Method** | **URI** |
 |-------------------------|-------------------------|